FINANCIAL VALUE = FCF & ROIC

 Accounts payable is a function of the cost structure of a company.
 If you want to grow FCF and ROIC reduce your cost structure.
 First, attack the product and partner costs.
-With product costs focus on cost engineering your product, manufacturing processes, logistics, packaging, etc. With partner costs, start with trying to eliminate partners that are low value and high cost, then focus on demand management, by driving down the initial demand for partner services and products.
+With reducing product costs focus on cost engineering your product, manufacturing processes, logistics, packaging, etc. With partner costs, start with trying to eliminate partners that are low value and high cost, then focus on demand management, by driving down the initial demand for partner services and products.
 Once those steps are taken, when contracts are up, go through a proper RFP and/or bidding process first with commodity-oriented products and services, and then with more strategic partners.
 The last step in a cost reduction project is to focus on personnel costs, focusing on those roles that may be lower value and/or potentially consolidated.

 Accelerate account receivables

 The flipside of stretching accounts payable is accelerating account receivables, or reducing the time period between when an organizations’ customers receive products and services and actually pay for those products and services.
 If you are a consumer-facing business, you don’t have to worry as much about accounts receivable since most payment is made by credit cards or cash.
 But, if your customers are businesses, then accounts receivable, can be an important part of managing cash.
 Either way it critical to set expectations of payment terms upfront with customers, and to think through incentives to pay on time or early and repercussions for late payment and potential collections situations.
 Early payment incentives can be in the form of additional discounts, access to priority shipment, access to high-demand inventory, and increased service levels.
 In most companies, it is important to make someone accountable for managing accounts receivable, which entails constantly communicating with customers in arrears, reporting on how old and large the arrears are by customers, delaying service or shipment of products for customers in arrears, and potentially handing over delinquent customers to a collection agency.